Oil falls on China-U.S. tensions, energy demand doubts

 NEW YORK (Reuters) - Oil prices tumbled about 2% on Friday on rising U.S.-China tensions and doubts about how quickly fuel demand would recover from the coronavirus crisis.

-Fuel demand plummeted as the coronavirus pandemic caused governments to impose restrictions on movement and businesses closed their doors.
+Fuel demand plummeted in recent months as the pandemic caused governments to impose restrictions on movement and businesses closed their doors.
+Oil has rallied in recent days as activity started to resume.

-Oil has rallied in recent days as activity starts to resume, but prices dropped after China said on Friday it would not publish an annual growth target for the first time.
+But prices dropped after China said on Friday it would not publish an annual growth target for the first time.
 Beijing also pledged more government spending as the pandemic kept hammering the economy.

 “The coronavirus has nullified a decade of global oil demand growth and the recovery will be slow,” said Stephen Brennock of broker PVM.